neilsteven1997/cybersecurity/writeups/yara-rules-yara-mean-one!-tryhackme-advent-of-cyber-day-13-2025-12-14.md

   directory: `rule TBFC_Search { strings: $msg = /TBFC:\s*[A-Za-z0-9]+/ condition: $msg }` (or similar regex tailored to the exact alphanumeric set).

-How many images contain the string TBFC?
-- `5`

-What regex would you use to match a string that begins with TBFC: followed by one or more alphanumeric ASCII characters?
-- `/TBFC:[A-Za-z0-9]+/`

-What is the message sent by McSkidy?
-- `Find Me In Hopsec Island`

 ---
 >[!Note]
 > ## You did it!
 Wareville is one step safer.